-- 6.1 Analyse hypothetical examples and scenarios in relation to the financial management of life insurance companies. - 6.1.1 Propose solutions and actions that are appropriate to the given context, with justification where required. - 6.1.2 Suggest possible reasons why certain actions have been chosen. - 6.1.3 Assess the implications of actions within a given scenario. - 6.1.4 Discuss the advantages and disadvantages of suggested actions, taking into account different perspectives.
+- 6.1 Develop proposals and recommendations, with justification where required, in relation to hypothetical scenarios reflecting the management of life insurance business. - 6.1.1 Analyse these scenarios, demonstrating an understanding of the syllabus including the following factors (profitability, capital management, risk, regulatory and customer demand). - 6.1.2 Suggest possible reasons why certain proposals and recommendations have been made. - 6.1.3 Assess the implications of adopting the proposals and/or recommendations within a given scenario. - 6.1.4 Discuss the advantages and disadvantages of suggested proposals and recommendations, taking into account different perspectives. - 6.1.5 Demonstrate an understanding of any limitations and elements of uncertainty inherent in the proposals or recommendations made.